 Another great gift for the outdoor enthusiast is a membership.

 The Preserve has a wonderful new membership for Spa, Dining and The Range that is $750 per person, or $1,000 per couple.
 It includes daily access to the shooting range (based on availability), access to the new OH!
 Spa scheduled to open in the coming months, and the Double Barrel Kitchen, the Preserve’s new dining room located in the main lodge on the property.
 Members can enjoy seasonal game specials, like Pheasant Scarpariello, along with traditional dishes featuring handmade pasta, chicken, steak, trout and pork chops.
 Additional memberships are available, depending on the number of exclusive privileges an individual or family prefers.

-Residents and travelers can enjoy the Preserve in a variety of ways – through the Preserve Sporting Shoppe, private or group instruction at The Preserve Academy, overnight stays at the several beautifully appointed accommodations, through memberships and/or homeownership.
+Residents and travelers can enjoy the Preserve in a variety of ways – through the Preserve Sporting Shoppe, private or group instruction at The Preserve Academy, a beautiful venue for a luxurious wedding, overnight stays at the several beautifully appointed accommodations, through memberships and/or homeownership.

 The most recent addition to the Preserve Sporting Club is the Maker’s Mark Hobbit House, where people can enjoy a private dining and bourbon tasting experience.
 The Hobbit House serves an upscale grilled menu and Maker’s Mark Bourbon.
 Lunch or dinner starts outside with bourbon-infused cocktails by a fire, and then into the house for Maker’s Mark infused entrees and dessert.
 It’s been called the most unique private dining experience of the year.